Battle of San Carlos (1982): Argentine forces

 The Israeli-built copy of the Mirage 5 known as the Dagger was the Argentine Air Force's newest aircraft.
-Thirty-six were available to Grupo 6 in April 1982, with a serviceability rate of 60 to 70 percent.
+Thirty-six were available to Grupo 6 in April 1982, with a serviceability rate of 60 to 70 per cent.
 On April 25, one squadron with 9 aircraft was deployed to San Julian, while another was activated at Río Grande with 10.
 They did not have aerial refuelling capacity and, using twin 550-gallon drop tanks, were flying at the limit of their range.
 A typical Dagger load during the conflict would include one 1000 lb Mk 17 bomb and two 1500 litre drop tanks.
 They retained their 30 mm DEFA cannon.

 Fighter cover would be provided by Grupo 8's Mirage IIIEAs based at Rio Gallegos but the French-built interceptor had an internal fuel tank even smaller than that of the Dagger, and they could not fly low enough (which used more fuel) to escort the strike aircraft.
 Even by flying at high altitude, the Mirages could not fly for more than a few minutes over the islands.

 The FAA units deployed to southern Argentina during the war were regrouped under a command known as Fuerza Aerea Sur (South Air Force), or FAS, led by Brigadier-General Ernesto Crespo.
 Anti-ship training was carried out against Argentine Type 42 destroyers similar to those used by the British.

 On the islands themselves, the lack of long hard runways precluded the use of high-performance jets.
 Instead less capable aircraft were employed.
 The Argentine-built FMA IA-58 Pucara, which could operate from grass airstrips such as the one at Goose Green where six were based at the time of the British landings.
 The aircraft was ruggedly-built and armed with two 20 mm cannons, four 7.62 mm machine guns, and rocket pods, but as a propeller-driven counter-insurgency aircraft, it was not designed to take on well-defended targets.
 At Port Stanley Airport, the Argentine Navy's 1 Escuadrilla de Ataque (1 Attack Squadron) operated five Aermacchi MB-339 trainers in the light attack role, armed with 30 mm gun pods and Zuni rockets.

 Near Stanley the Argentinians deployed a long-range Westinghouse AN/TPS-43 radar that proved capable of detecting British aircraft at distances up to 40 miles.